 |22 to 24||4 to 4-½||5 to 5-½|

 |24 to 30||4-½ to 5||5-½ to 6-¼|

 How to Carve a Turkey

 Once you’ve roasted the turkey and let it rest, it’s time to carve the big bird!
-Watch our video on how to carve a turkey.
+Watch our video on how to carve a turkey for carving tips.

 Check out our Thanksgiving Recipes page to see our favorite turkey recipes—and recipes for Thanksgiving side dishes and desserts, too!